sutharshiv482-coder/HR-Attrition-Analytics/README.md

 - The **R&D department** has the highest attrition rate at **35.42%**, indicating potential challenges in employee retention and engagement within this department.
 ## 👥2.
 Employee Profile Most Likely to Leave
 - Employees with the highest attrition are typically **45–54 years old, divorced**, and working in **Laboratory Technician** or **Executive** roles.
+## 💰3.Impact of Compensation
+- Employees earning between **₹1,000–₹5,000 per month** experience the highest attrition rate (**31.11%**), suggesting that lower compensation may be a significant factor driving employee turnover.
+## 😊4.Overtime and Attrition
+- Employees who **do not work overtime** show a higher attrition rate (**30.17%**) compared to those who work overtime, indicating that overtime may not be a primary driver of attrition in this dataset.
 ## 📊 Dashboard Features
 -